gridsome/gridsome.org/docs/pages.md

 ### Creating pages programmatically

-Pages can also be created programmatically.
+Pages can also be created programmatically by using the `createPages` hook in `gridsome.server.js`.

 ```js
 module.exports = function (api) {